yorkie-team/yorkie/design/mongodb-sharding.md

 ## Summary

-The Yorkie cluster is responsible for storing the majority of data in the database.
+The Yorkie cluster is responsible for storing the majority of the data in the database.
 Therefore, most loads are concentrated on database clusters rather than application servers.
-In production environment scenarios, supporting sharding becomes essential for distributing data and query loads across horizontally-scalable db clusters.
+In production environment scenarios, supporting sharding becomes essential for distributing data and query loads across horizontally-scalable DB clusters.

 Yorkie now provides compatibility with sharded MongoDB clusters.